 Coverage by the Hastings Stage Gazette and CBS News showcases the demand for such a product for those who have vulnerable loved ones that can make interactions with law enforcement and first responders one understanding and assistance in times of need.

 As quoted in the story by CBS News, the application will be a “life changer” by the parent of an Autistic individual.
 An estimated minimum of 70,000 people could benefit from a new service designed to improve interactions between law enforcement and vulnerable residents, according to a press release from Vitals Aware Services, the group behind the endeavor.

 “We’re very collaborative and progressive, and so it would be awesome if other counties would follow our lead and see if it works for them,” said Dakota County Sheriff Tim Leslie.

-We are excited at the opportunity to have such a game changing application that we have built to be used by so many people in the state of Minnesota and beyond.
-Thank you to the team at The Vitals App as we continue to help them execute on their vision of creating a safer world for individuals in critical situations.
+We are excited at the opportunity to have such a game-changing application that we have built to be used by so many people in the state of Minnesota and beyond.
+Thank you to the team at The Vitals App as we continue to help them execute their vision of creating a safer world for individuals in critical situations.

 Since originally publishing this post, Vitals Aware Services has been covered by additional media sources.
 Check out the latest coverage: